K-raed/esp/README.md

 I (7325) example: Turning the LED ON!
 I (8325) example: Turning the LED OFF!
 ```

-Note: The color order could be different according to the LED model.
+note: The color order could be different according to the LED model.

 The pixel number indicates the pixel position in the LED strip.
 For a single LED, use 0.